brimdata/zed/docs/lake/design.md

 The actions in a commit can be reversed with the `revert` command.
 This command applies the inverse steps in a new commit to the tip of the indicated branch.
 Any data loaded in a reverted commit remains in the lake but no longer appears in the branch.
-The new commit may recursively be reverted by an additional revert operation.
+The new commit may itself be reverted by an additional revert operation.

 For example, this command reverts the commit referenced by commit ID